CS2613-WI24-FR01B/exploration-activity-2-HyPhuPham/README.md

 - **Developer**: David Worms, a software engineer

 ### To use
-* On the terminal - we first use the command line: npm install csv-parse
+* On the terminal - we first use the command line :
+* On Linux
+            npm install csv-parser